gardener/gardener/ADOPTERS.md

 products across cloud providers and manage its clusters for different environments.
 - [PingCAP](https://pingcap.com/) uses Gardener to build its managed database service known as [TiDB Cloud](https://pingcap.com/tidb-cloud/) on mainstream cloud providers.

+Service provider adopters

+- [23 Technologies](https://23technologies.cloud/) uses Gardener to offer
+an enterprise-class Kubernetes engine for industrial use cases as well as cloud service providers and offers managed and professional services for it.

 If you’re using Gardener and aren’t on this list, feel free to [submit a pull request](https://github.com/gardener/gardener/pulls)!